pgMemento/pgMemento/README.md

 table state.
 I think the same applies to the PostgreSQL extension hstore so pgMemento could also be realized using hstore except JSONB.

-But taking a look into the past of the database is not the main motivation.
+But taking a look into the past of the database is not the only motivation.
 In the future everybody will use logical decoding for that, I guess.
-With pgMemento the user shall be able to roll back certain transactions happened in the past.
+With pgMemento the user shall be able to also roll back certain transactions happened in the past.
 I want to design a logic that checks if a transactions can be reverted in order that it fits to following transactions, e.g. a DELETE is simple, but what about reverting an UPDATE on data that has been deleted later anyway?